gregpakes/vsts.extensions/README.md

 # Artifact Variables

-This is a task for TFS to provide basic support for [Artifact Variables](https://www.visualstudio.com/en-us/docs/release/author-release-definition/understanding-artifacts#artifact-variables)
+This is a task for TFS to provide basic support for [Artifact Variables](https://www.visualstudio.com/en-us/docs/release/author-release-definition/understanding-artifacts#artifact-variables).

+**Artifact Variables** are not available in TFS 2015 and are currently due for release in TFS 2016.

 It makes the following variables available for each of the linked artifacts: